A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 A committed couple might mutually agree to end the relationship, but a breakup often takes place when at least one member of the couple in a committed relationship was no longer interested in participating in this commitment.
 The process of breakup can be stress, upsetting, hurtful and even traumatic, especially when it leaves the relationship status uncertain and the other partner without closure.

 Discussing the thoughts and feelings regarding the breakup and considering the reasons why it might have happened could be part of the recovery and healing process and make it easier to move on.
-The breakup, especially of important, long term relationship may involve pain and sadness that associated with the loss.
+The breakup, especially of an important, long-term relationship may involve pain and sadness associated with the loss.
 Taking care of self-care, physically, mentally and socially may ease the recovery process.

 While breakup may lead to self-doubt, insecurity, loneliness, void, anger and guilt, it can also serve as a chance to get to know oneself and even more as an opportunity to evaluate priorities, values, and life goals that ultimately promote personal growth.
 The knowledge and personal changes that gained from the breakup, then can be applied to future relationships.